 The payment methods can be set up in the sales section, under payment methods.
 You can also choose to enable a minimum price for certain payment methods, cash on delivery, local payment methods, etc. In the same section, you can also determine the order of the payment methods as they appear to your customers.

-If you want to include payment methods that aren’t readily available on Magento, you may need to install additional extensions.
+If you want to include payment methods that aren’t readily available on Adobe Commerce, you may need to install additional extensions.

-Integrate your Magento shop with other sales channels
+Integrate your Adobe Commerce shop with other sales channels

-Magento includes a wide variety of marketing tools.
+Adobe Commerce includes a wide variety of marketing tools.
 For example, you can create automatic rules to offer promotions and free shipping or set up automatic emails and newsletters.
-You’ll also be able to create and modify email templates by using Magento’s visual editor.
+You’ll also be able to create and modify email templates by using Adobe Commerce's visual editor.

-Another way to improve your marketing strategy with Magento is to configure how customer reviews work.
+Another way to improve your marketing strategy with Adobe Commerce is to configure how customer reviews work.
 You can do this in the “Reviews” section and make the most out of this feature by approving, editing or disabling comments for the entire shop.